All Products

 • Layout adaptation

-It optimizes the default layout for mobile web pages, including features such as text wrapping and screen fitting.
-This ensures that text reflows correctly within the screen width after a user zooms.
-It also provides mobile adaptation for certain desktop web pages.
+Optimizes default layout behavior for mobile web pages, including text wrapping and screen fitting.
+Text reflows correctly within the screen width after a user zooms, and desktop web pages adapt to mobile viewports.

 • User-friendly prompts

-The kernel supports features such as user-friendly error pages, forced scaling, night mode, password saving, and fast back/forward navigation with caching.
-These features contribute to a better overall user experience.
+Includes user-friendly error pages, forced scaling, night mode, password saving, and fast back/forward navigation with caching.

 Stable operation

-The mPaaS kernel benefits from years of large-scale operational experience from the Alipay technology team.
-It has been heavily optimized for various device models and Android system issues, which greatly improves its stability.
-The latest mPaaS kernel uses a multi-process mode that assigns tasks to separate processes.
-This isolates the main process from the rendering process, improving both security and stability.
-Memory management is centralized and includes an automatic alerting mechanism for memory reclamation.
-This further improves application smoothness.
+The mPaaS kernel draws on large-scale operational experience from the Alipay technology team, with deep optimizations for a wide range of device models and Android system edge cases.
+The latest version uses a multi-process architecture: the rendering process runs independently from the main process, improving both stability and security.
+Memory management is centralized and includes automatic alerting for memory reclamation, keeping apps running smoothly.

 Standards support